-- Validation: When participants submit proposals, they first need to be validated with respect to the negotiation template.
+- Validation Rule: When participants submit proposals, they first need to be validated with respect to the negotiation template.
 The validation step consists in making sure that the proposal is a more constrained form of the agreement template.
 That is, the constraints over the parameters in the proposal must be tighter that the corresponding ones in the agreement template.
 The constraints represent acceptable values to the proposing participant.
-(Often, these constraints will be a single acceptable value of a parameter.) - Protocol Checking: The proposal must be submitted according to the rules of the protocol which governs the way the negotiation takes place.
-These rules specify (among other things) who can make proposals, when they can be made, and what proposals can be submitted in relation to previous submissions.
-(For example, auctions often have a 'bid improvement' rule that requires any new proposal to buy to be for a higher price than previous proposals).

-Agreement Formation: If an agreement is to be made, there must be at least two valid proposals which are compatible with each other.
+(Often, these constraints will be a single acceptable value of a parameter.) - Improvement Rule: Given a set of existing proposals within a negotiation, the improvement rule specifies what new proposals may be posted.
+For example, auctions often have a 'bid improvement' rule that requires any new proposal to buy to be for a higher price than previous proposals. - Agreement Formation Rule: If an agreement is to be made, there must be at least two valid proposals which are compatible with each other.
 Proposals are compatible if there is an identical fully-instantiated form of each.

-Much work has gone into standardising the different protocols used in negotiation (for instance [11]) though this (rightly) accepts that many different protocols must be available.
+Much work has gone into standardising the different protocols used in negotiation (for instance [6]) though this (rightly) accepts that many different protocols must be available.
 However, these standards do not standardise the agreement formation process, or the validation process.
 We propose that these actions, which are common to all negotiations, should also be standardised.
 Hence we introduce a language for describing templates, proposals and agreements and operations on this language to carry out proposal validation and agreement formation.
 Furthermore, we design this language to be sufficiently general and flexible to cover the matchmaking phase.